BIGJRA/BIGJRA.github.io/rejuv.md

 Now, the shop inside is in business:

-Yui's Ranch Store (Not open at night)
+Yui's Ranch Shop (Not open at night)

 *Ultra Ball* $1200